 Because your hub page contains your best posts, it’s natural for it to generate lots of traffic.
 After all, these pages often rank well in search engines since they contain lots of keywords and links.

-That’s why it’s best if you place an opt-in box on your hub page to take advantage of its list building capabilities.
+That’s why it’s best if you place opt-in forms on your hub page to take advantage of its list building capabilities.
 It’s one of the best ways to attract new subscribers to your newsletter!

-Repurpose your content and add an opt-in form
+17. Repurpose your content and add opt-in forms

 There’s so much content that you can create online.
 You can write a blog post, publish an e-book, make an infographic, have a podcast, or create a video.

-For instance, you can create a slideshow based on a blog post you’ve done before.
-At the end of your slideshow, you can put a link to your landing page, where you ask your reader for his email address in exchange for a free e-book download.
+For instance, you can create a slideshow based on a content piece you’ve done before.
+At the end of your slideshow, you can put a link to your landing page, where you ask your reader for their email address in exchange for a free e-book download.

-The more content you create, the more opportunities you get to encourage people to subscribe to your list.
+The more content you create, the more opportunities you get to encourage new subscribers to join your list.